Please click here to visit our archival.

 Office: 858-481-1055 ext.
 220

-A WEST COAST PREMIERE BY NORTH COAST REPERTORY THEATRE
+NORTH COAST REPERTORY THEATRE TO ENTERTAIN

-Directed By Peter Ellenstein
+Directed By David Ellenstein

 PETER HERMAN (Hair & Wig Design) has previously designed wigs for over 30 North Coast Rep productions.
 Peter teaches wig and makeup design at San Diego State University.
 He is glad to be part of the creative team on this show.